Physical Therapy For Lower Back Pain - 10 Best Exercises For Relief

 Don’t be fooled by the name; hip stretches are as good for the lower back as they are for the hips.
 To stretch your hips, kneel on your left knee and place your right foot forward, with the right knee bent.
 Hold your left foot and gently pull it upward.
 Repeat on the other side.

 Keep in mind that these stretches and exercises may offer temporary relief, but it’s always advisable to get yourself medically evaluated for chronic back pain.
-We also advice that if you want physical therapy for lower back pain, see one of our physical therapy locations.
+We also advice that if you want physical therapy for lower back pain, request an appointment online here.

 Having sciatica pain?
 Click here to see stretches that can help.